Quickly develop apps with App Studio for Microsoft Teams

 This section allows you to add a connector to your app.
 If you already have registered an Office 365 connector, choose Set up and enter the name and ID of the connector.
 If you want a new connector click Register to be taken to the Connector Developer Dashboard in your browser.

-Messaging extensions are a powerful new way for users to engage with your app within Microsoft Teams.
+Messaging extensions are a powerful way for users to engage with your app within Microsoft Teams.
 Users can query for information from your service and post that information in the form of cards, right into the channel or chat conversation.

 Messaging extensions are powered by Bot Framework bots, so they require a configured bot to operate.
 If you have the name and Bot Framework ID of the bot you would like to power the messaging extension, enter it.
 Otherwise, click Register to create one and enter the information afterward.
 Select whether the configuration of a messaging extension can be updated by the user.